kwokkayan/Newer-and-Improved-Puzzle-Game/README.md

-# Newer and Improved Hentai Game
+# Newer and Improved Puzzle Game

 This is a remake of the classic puzzle game